commune-sh/server/README.md

-### What is it?
+### Commune Server

 Commune makes matrix servers publicly accessbile in the open web.

-This server runs next to a Synapse Matrix server as a proxy, and provides API endpoints to read data from public rooms.
+This server component runs next to a Synapse/Matrix server as a proxy, and provides API endpoints to read data from public rooms.
 This enables [matrix clients](https://github.com/commune-os/client) to implement publicly accessible chat rooms that can be viewed by non-authenticated users, allowing them to be indexed by search engines and ensuring communities and their information can exist in the public.

 This server aims to provide a subset of read-only endpoints from the Matrix [client-server API](https://spec.matrix.org/v1.10/client-server-api/).